datahub-project/datahub/README.md

 > - Details and recordings of past meetings can be found [here](docs/townhalls.md)

 > :sparkles:Mar 2020 Update:
+> - DataHub 0.3.1 has just been released.
+See [relase notes](https://github.com/linkedin/datahub/releases/tag/v0.3.1) for more details.
 > - We're on [Slack](https://datahubspace.slack.com/join/shared_invite/zt-cl60ng6o-6odCh_I~ejZKE~a9GG30PA) now!
 Ask questions and keep up with the latest announcement.

 ## Introduction